Huawei denies Chinese government subsidies

 Tax breaks

-The article, written by WSJ journalist Chuin-Wei Yap, claims that $46 billion in loans and credit as well as other direct state aid, was supplemented by tax breaks amounting to $25 billion.
+The WSJ claims that as well as claiming $46 billion in loans and credit as well as other direct state aid, Huawei's work was also supplemented by tax breaks amounting to $25 billion.
 On top of these, land discounts of $2 billion were reported, along with $1.6 billion in other grants.

 However, the US government is likely to take a dim view of the situation, especially due to its opposition to state aid coupled with its currently acrimonious dealings with Chinese manufacturers, with crippling tariffs on iPhones and other Chinese-made electronics averted at the last minute before Christmas.